lucascaro/console-commando/README.md

   .withOption(flag("verbose", "-v", "Log more output", true))

   // Act on global options, before any sub commands are executed.
-  // State is immutable yet a preprocessor can return a new state.
+  // State is immutable yet a preprocessor can return a new state that will be
+  // passed to later preprocessors and to the invoked handler.
   .withPreProcessor((_, state) => state.set("runtime", "state"));
 )